Laptop overset by graphic of bar and pie charts.

 Lower pressure

 Setting up automatic investments is an easy way to ensure you contribute regularly, while removing the pressure of deciding when to make each investment.
-Not only do automatic investments simplify the process, they also discourages risky investment behaviour, such as market timing or following the crowd.

 Psychological benefits

-There is a lot we can learn from companies commercialising their offering through a subscription model, leveraging many of our decision-making biases that we can also take advantage of to improve our own financial status.
+There's a lot we can learn from companies commercialising their offering through a subscription model, leveraging many of our decision-making biases that we can also take advantage of to improve our own financial status.
 There are four biases, in particular, that play a huge part in why subscriptions are so effective:

 It's easier to keep to the status quo than opt out

-The opt-out bias: after the initial decision to purchase, you find yourself in a situation where you have to ‘opt-out’ of the spending pattern.
-In this situation people are more likely to stay with the status quo rather than change.
+The opt-out bias: after the initial decision to purchase, you find yourself in a situation where you have to opt out of the spending pattern.
+In this situation, people are more likely to stay with the status quo rather than change.
 The easiest decision is to keep going, and our brains love the easiest path.

 The same applies to our investments.
-Once we make the decision to direct a percentage of our wage to investments, it’s easier to keep the status quo than have to make the decision to opt-out.
+Once we make the decision to direct a percentage of our wage to investments, it's easier to keep the status quo than have to make the decision to opt out.

 Increased satisfaction

-Investing $100 per week over the course of a year that you can see growing over time feels more satisfying than a one-off investment of $5400.
-It’s like we are setting up a journey, a goal that we are striving to attain, a race that we know we can win – and we all love winning!
+It's like we are setting up a journey, a goal that we are striving to attain, a race that we know we can win – and we all love winning!

 Mental accounting: it's all about the numbers

 In mental accounting, we create subgroups of spending rather than simply looking at the bottom line.
-For instance, if we allocate $100 to groceries every week we might look to save $4 off a particular item, and then think nothing of spending an extra $20-$30 on a few extra drinks if we’ve given ourselves a budget of $100 for a night out.
+For instance, if we allocate $100 to groceries every week we might look to save $4 off a particular item, and then think nothing of spending $20-$30 on a few extra drinks if we've given ourselves a budget of $100 for a night out.

 In the same way, if we put investments into a weekly spend cycle, our mental accounting bias will likely make sure we spend all of that money on investments and problem solve how we live off the balance.